 - Minimize the size of content: Be proactive and limit content to the size of the target display: e.g. reducing the resolution of a video that will never be more than 500x300 in size.
 This will reduce the amount of system resources consumed.
 Check details for images and videos below.

 - Hide everything the user is not meant to see: Everything visible - even if just slid off-screen - consumes device resources.
 To prevent this consumption, deselect the "Visible" property of every unseen asset, collection and control.
 When the item is meant to be revealed, use the show action to make the asset visible to the user.
+We also encourage you to use a placeholder to display a collection of videos / documents / web pages without loading all of them in the collection.

 - Use visual effects sensibly: Intuiface includes some very cool visual effects like blur and grayscale.
 These effects are amazing but can require a lot of processing power.
 Feel free to use them but do so judiciously - e.g. apply one at a time and only as much as necessary.
 And always test your work.